bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Yeah, but they didn't actually do that.
 I think they were thinking about doing that.
-And they put some operatory message in the block.
+And they put some operator message in the block.
 But we explained that back in that episode.
 Because as far as I know, they didn't actually do any filtering.
-But it cost quite a lot of consternations and they backed out of that idea.
+But it caused quite a lot of consternations and they backed out of that idea.
 I think they even replaced their CEO, though that may have been completely unrelated.
 But anyway, it was enough motivation for him to write this tool.
 And what this tool does is it basically runs a Bitcoin Core full node and a Bitcoin Core full node will propose a block.